High Offley

 High Offley is a small village and civil parish in Staffordshire, England.
-It lies 3 miles southwest of the small town of Eccleshall and about 1 mile west of the village of Woodseaves, both on the A519.
+It lies 3 miles southwest of the town of Eccleshall and about 1 mile west of the village of Woodseaves, both on the A519.
 Woodseaves is the largest settlement in the parish, which also includes the hamlet of Shebdon to the WSW of High Offley, as well as a number of scattered houses and small farms (such as on Grub Street).

 The Shropshire Union Canal runs through the parish, to the southwest of the villages of High Offley and Woodseaves, with the Shebdon aqueduct and wharf in the west of the parish, from Shebdon towards Knighton.

 Church

 There is a church dedicated to St Mary: "High Offley Church, St Mary, is an ancient Gothic fabric, neatly pewed with oak.
 It has an excellent organ, which was given by John Salmon, Esq, of London, a native of this parish.
 It has several monuments of the Skrymsher and other families, and a handsome one was erected in 1851 in memory of the late Bishop Ryder, at the expense of the present vicar."

 Pevsner dates most of the church to the 13th century with some earlier Norman features and some from later periods.

 The core of the church dates from the 12th century, and features from the 13th century are still present, including the lower stages of the tower and the south arcade.
 Most of the rest of the church is from the 15th and 16th centuries and is Perpendicular in style, including the nave, chancel, and upper part of the tower.
 There was a limited 19th-century restoration. which included the addition of a south porch.
 Inside the church, the nave roof is "an outstanding and well-preserved work of late-medieval carpentry", which includes bosses carved with heads and foliage.